neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/PageRendering.rst

 which is active for this node by traversing all the parent nodes and looking for any attached TypoScript.

-Then, the node is passed straight away to TypoScript, which is our rendering machine.
+Then the node is passed straight away to TypoScript, which is the rendering mechanism.
-TypoScript then renders the node by traversing to sub-nodes and rendering them as well.
+TypoScript renders the node by traversing to sub-nodes and rendering them as well.
 The arguments which are passed to TypoScript are stored inside the so-called *context*, which contains all variables which are accessible by the TypoScript rendering engine.